Myndex/SAPC-APCA/README.md

 # _THE REVOLUTION WILL BE READABLE™_
+## APCA in a nutshell

+- APCA was developed independently as a part of the future WCAG 3 standard.
+    - APCA uses modern vision science and is perceptually uniform.
+    - Studies demonstrate that APCA for WCAG 3 works much better then WCAG 2.x.
+    - APCA can be used today, however, WCAG 3 is not the standard yet, and APCA it is _not_ backwards compatible with WCAG 2.x.
+        - This is mainly an issue if you have a law to follow that demands WCAG 2 AA as a web standard.
+        - Unfortunately WCAG 2 is substantially incorrect in certain areas of perception due to its basis on older standards and technologies.
+It is due to this that APCA was developed as the replacement for use in WCAG 3, but only partial backwards compatibility is possible.
+- The discussion tab is open here if you have questions or comments.
+- This repo has the basic APCA code, which returns a perceptually uniform contrast value.
+- This iteration has been stable since February, future iterations of course planned.
+    - While it is still pre-release beta, the general functioning is demonstratively useful.
+    - This version is set for sRGB, a next iteration will change the inputs to allow any additive colorspace.
+ - You _CAN_ use APCA simply to evaluate a perceived contrast (such as Lc75).
+But ALSO:
+     - There are a variety of lookup tables that can be used to relate a contrast to a font size and weight.
+     - Rounding the contrast to an integer is allowed, and interpolation can be used with a lookup table.
+ - For simplicity, you can also use the "simple key levels" method (Lc 45, 60, 75), which compares to WCAG 2 contrast (with one very light color) as:
+     - Lc 45 is "sort of" like 3:1
+     - Lc 60 is "sort of" like 4.5:1
+     - Lc 75 is "sort of" like 7:1
+ - Unlike WCAG 2, APCA is polarity aware, so the BG and TEXT colors _must_ be sent to the correct inputs.

+Please feel free to use the discussion area for any questions or comments.

 ## APCA Documentation and Quick Start
 See the [JS Documentation \(the ReadMe.md in the JS folder\)](JS/ReadMe.md) for information on using the API, which file is best suited for your needs, and a QuickStart tutorial.